-Contact the Personnel Director to review the process in detail and the criteria used to determine whether or not a review is necessary.
-The Department Head and the Personnel Director will work together to prepare proper documentation.
+For a classification review, contact the Human Resources Manager to review the process in detail and the criteria used to determine whether or not a review is necessary.
+The Department Head and the HR Manager will work together to prepare proper documentation.

-A reclassification review will only be considered for a position in which duties change to such a degree that the supervising Department Head and the Personnel Director agree that reclassification will likely result in a change in the position's placement on the county's pay schedule.
-The review will coincide with the budget process to allow for the County to plan for any change in compensation.
+A reclassification review may only be considered for a position in which duties change to such a degree that the supervising Department Head and the HR Manager agree that reclassification will likely result in a change in the position's placement on the county's pay schedule.
+The review will coincide with the budget process to allow the County to plan for any change in compensation.

 Management-initiated reorganization or new position creation could occur at any point in the year, but it is recommended to coincide with budget planning.
-As noted above, all duties-or changes in duties-must be documented prior to being evaluated.
+As noted above, all duties-or changes in duties-must be documented before being evaluated.

-Upon completion of proper documentation, the Personnel Director will submit the request to the consultant for analysis.
-The consultant will evaluate the responsibilities, rate the job, and recommend a pay grade allocation to the Executive Committee.
-The Executive Committee decision is final.
+Upon completion of proper documentation, the HR Manager will submit the request to the consultant for analysis.
+The consultant will evaluate the responsibilities, rate the job, and recommend a pay grade allocation to the County Administrator.
+The County Administrator will review the recommendation and decide whether to forward it to the Executive Committee.
+The County Administrator's decision is final.
 All consultant fees incurred for the request will be borne by the department of the job in question.